EricL521/Framework-16-GPU-Case/README.md

 # Framework-16-GPU-Case
-A model of a case for the Framework 16 GPU when detached from device
+A model of a case for the Framework 16 GPU or Expansion Bay Shell when detached from device

 ## Important Notes
 - Side Insert parts were printed using TPU